Happy's Pizza: Fraud convictions

 In 2010, federal agents raided the company's headquarters.
 On July 16, 2013, Happy Asker and five other shareholders were indicted on counts of fraud and tax evasion.
 The Office of the United States Attorney for the Eastern District of Michigan alleged Asker and the others came up with a scheme to under-report taxable income and payroll taxes from $2.1 million in wages from more than 50 Happy's Pizza locations in Michigan, Ohio, Indiana and elsewhere.
 They were charged with conspiracy to defraud the U.S. government, filing false income tax returns, and corrupt endeavor to obstruct IRS laws.
 The defendants charged with conspiracy faced up to five years in prison and a $25,000 fine.
-Those charged with filing false tax returns and obstruction faced to three years in prison and a $250,000 fine on each count.
+Those charged with filing false tax returns and obstruction faced up to three years in prison and a $250,000 fine on each count.
 In July 2015, Asker was found guilty on all charges and was sentenced to over four years in prison and ordered to pay $2.5 million in restitution.
 The other four pleaded guilty.
 Maher Bashi, the pizza chain's chief operating officer, was sentenced to two years in prison and ordered to pay $620,297.
 Two franchisees were given prison sentences, while a third received three years probation.